phamhanh/TempehWarden/README.md

 </head>
 <body>
 <h2><a id="user-content-overview" class="anchor" href="#overview" aria-hidden="true"><span class="octicon octicon-link"></span></a>Overview</h2>
-<p>CellarWarden is an application that runs on the Raspberry Pi
+<p>TempehWarden is an application that runs on the Raspberry Pi
 (B, B
 Plus, RPi 2 and RPi 3 supported; the Pi Zero is not supported, nor is the